Friday, June 20, 2014

 It's been 28 years since Len Bias overdosed on cocaine and began a ripple that would affect the NBA for years.

-I'm going to save the what if's and a look back at the playing career of Len Bias at Maryland for another day on order to tell the story of me on that day.
+I'm going to save the what if's and a look back at the playing career of Len Bias at Maryland for another day to tell the story of me on that day.

 Len Bias was a hero to me and other Terrapin fans.